Trading Glass

 Components of Implementation Shortfall

-The time between signal generation and order execution.
-Sources include:
+The price drift between signal generation and order arrival at the exchange.
+Sources:

 • Manual execution delay: You see the signal, decide to act, and click the button.
 Even seconds matter in fast markets.